 If your family has been approved for Free or Reduced Lunch, other resources are available for internet connectivity based on that service.
 More information on these qualifying programs is listed at the web address under Internet Connectivity.
 It is important for all parents to review the Free and Reduced Lunch information at www.myschoolapps.com

-If you have not enrolled, please do so as soon as possible to allow adequate time for scheduling.
+If you have not enrolled, please do so as soon as possible.
 Enrollment is online now for all new and returning students at www.putnamcityschools.org/enrollment

 From the Board